karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 Work Smarter, Not Harder
 ------------------------

-Buddhabrot requires calculating the z values of each point until either we reach the maximum allowed number of iterations, in which case we just move onto the next point and start over, or one z value gets too far away from c.
-If that happens we start the calculations over, writing each value of z to the grid.
+Buddhabrot requires calculating the z values of each point until we either reach the maximum allowed number of iterations, in which case we just move onto the next point and start over, or one z value gets too far away from c.
+If that happens we start the calculations over, writing each z to the grid.
 It looks something like this:

 {% highlight c %}
 for(i = 0; i < maxIterations; i++) {